game-developer-25/FlightGear-Su57/README.md

 Expected date of first useable version: end of the year (2025)

 Check back later for updates.
 Contributions and collaboration may be welcome once the project reaches a usable state.

+After it's ready, everybody can use this aircraft for non-commercial purposes, especially playing TopGun: Maverick with the F-14 Tomcat from the official hangar.